brian-carroll/elm_c_wasm/NOTES.md

 # ports in Wasm platform

+## GC bug with Platform_managerConfigs

+The compaction algorithm is broken in some cases!
+We adjust child pointers while moving the parent
+So if a parent is not moved, but its children are, then we don't adjust them.
+That was impossible in the old GC.
+It can only happen in the first live patch.

 ## Compiler changes

 - prepend "converter" to port name? do we care? yeah we do in the C code